zbendhiba/zbendhiba.github.io/_pages/about.md

 ---

 ### Hello there 👋
-I'm Zineb Bendhiba, an Open Source Java developer with over 15 years of experience, deeply passionate about addressing complex challenges within Cloud Native environments.
+I’m Zineb Bendhiba, an Open Source Java developer with extensive experience, deeply passionate about navigating the complex challenges within Cloud Native environments.
 I am dedicated to using and contributing to Open Source projects to tackle these challenges.

 I believe in the strength and adaptability of Apache Camel as an integration framework.
-Within the Apache Camel project, I actively contribute to addressing diverse integration challenges, which underscores my enduring dedication to solving complex problems over the course of my career.
+Within the Apache Camel project, I actively contribute to diverse challenges, demonstrating my ability to innovate and lead in the field.
+This reflects my enduring commitment to addressing complex problems throughout my career.

-Through my active involvement in the Apache Camel community, I've gained extensive experience in modern Cloud-native technologies like Kubernetes, Quarkus, and Knative.
-I continually seek innovative ways to apply this knowledge to real-world scenarios.
+My engagement in the Apache Camel community has enriched my expertise in cutting-edge Cloud-native technologies, including Kubernetes, Quarkus, serverless architectures, and AI.
+I continuously explore and implement novel approaches to apply this knowledge in practical, impactful ways.

 Engaged in various open source and women in tech communities, I actively participate as a tech speaker, sharing insights and experiences with fellow enthusiasts.